taro-tsuchiya/BlockchainAmplification/README.md

 - We also ensure that the gas price for each attack transaction remains consistent across different attacks.
 - We employ the same set of parameters use in Geth or SpeculativeDoS.
 - For example, the txpool size is 6334 (5120 global slots and 1024 global queue).
 Generally, the txpool only utilizes the global slot unless the number of accounts exceeds a certain threshold (typically more than 5120/16=320 accounts).
+- Here, we test our EDoS attack on the modified node, and Baseline and MemPurge on the unmodified node.
+You can yield the exact same results when testing all three attacks on the modified nodes.

 # Tests